vlcakx90/QuackC2/README.md

 # QuackC2
 ### About
 My next Command and Control framework using lessons learned from [IronHelm](https://github.com/vlcakx90/IronHelm).
-- Will use the  [C2 Comms Spec: OST-C2-Spec](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#link-pass-thru) for communication specification.
+- Will use the  [C2 Comms Spec: OST-C2-Spec](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#link-pass-thru) for communication/command specification.
 - Will generally follow the design of [Cobalt Strike](https://www.cobaltstrike.com/)
 - Will be partly or entirely written in Rust
 - Serve as a project for me to learn and have fun :)